PADS (Parenting After Divorce/Separation)

 Co-Parents gradually interact with each other to pinpoint their most important conflicts and begin to use both communication techniques and effective conflict resolution skills to begin to resolve their arguments and conflicts.

-PAD/S is a group program and Co-Parents never interact with each other without supervision and coaching.
-They learn new techniques of communication, practice these skills, are given homework assignments and must demonstrate their use of the skills they have learned in the weekly classes.
-The co-leaders and the other Co-Parents present provide a supportive and encouraging environment that enhances the learning of and use of new ways to communicate about old conflicts.
+PAD/S is conducted with the program facilitator on a one to one basis.
+Co-Parents never interact with each other without supervision or coaching.
+They learn new techniques of communication, practice these skills, they are given homework assignments and must demonstrate their use of the skills they have learned in the weekly classes.
+The facilitator presents and provides a supportive atmosphere and encouraging environment that enhances the learning of and use of new ways to communicate about old conflicts.